 - 1. Each processor is programmed with a maximum valid voltage identification value (VID), which is set at manufacturing and cannot be altered.
 Individual maximum VID values are calibrated during manufacturing in such a way that two processors at the same frequency may have different settings within the VID range.
-Note that this differs from the VID employed by the processor during a power management event (Intel Thermal Monitor 2, Enhanced Intel SpeedStep Technology, or Extended Halt State). - The voltage specifications are assumed to be measured across V{CC_SENSE} and V{SS_SENSE} pins at socket with a 100-MHz bandwidth oscilloscope, 1.5-pF maximum probe capacitance, and 1-mΩ minimum impedance.
+Note that this differs from the VID employed by the processor during a power management event (Intel Thermal Monitor 2, or Extended Halt State). - 2.
+The voltage specifications are assumed to be measured across V{CC_SENSE} and V{SS_SENSE} pins at socket with a 100-MHz bandwidth oscilloscope, 1.5-pF maximum probe capacitance, and 1-m Ω minimum impedance.
 The maximum length of ground wire on the probe should be less than 5 mm.
 Ensure external noise from the system is not coupled in the scope probe. - 3.
-Specified at 100°C Tj. - 4.
+Specified at 105 °C Tj. - 4.
 Specified at the nominal V{CC} . - 5.
-800-MHz FSB supported - Instantaneous current I{CC_CORE_INST} of 55 A has to be sustained for short time (t{INST}) of 10 μs.
-Average current is less than maximum specified I{CCDES}.
+800-MHz FSB supported - 6.
+Instantaneous current $I{CC_CORE_INST}$ of 55 A has to be sustained for short time (t{INST}) of 10 μs.
+Average current is less than maximum specified I{CCDES} .
 VR OCP threshold should be high enough to support current levels described herein. - 7.
 Measured at the bulk capacitors on the motherboard. - 8.
-The maximum delta between Intel Enhanced Deeper Sleep and LFM on the processor is lesser than or equal to 350 mV. - 9.
 Based on simulations and averaged over the duration of any change in current.
 Specified by design/ characterization at nominal V{CC} .
-Not 100% tested. - 10.
-This is a power-up peak current specification, which is applicable when V{CCP} is high and V{CC_CORE} is low. - 11.
-This is a steady-state I{CC} current specification, which is applicable when both V{CCP} and V{CC} correct are high. - 12.
-Processor I{CC} requirements in Intel Dynamic Acceleration Technology mode is lesser than I{CC} in HFM. - 13.
-4-M L2 cache. - 14.
-2-M L2 cache.
+Not 100% tested. - 9.
+This is a power-up peak current specification, which is applicable when V{CCP} is high and V{CC_CORE} is low. - 10.
+This is a steady-state I{CC} current specification, which is applicable when both V{CCP} and V{CC_CORE} are high.